 The DOT new entrant safety audit examines a new trucking company’s compliance with various FMCSA regulations.

 These reviews are more focused on educating companies about proper safety controls.
 These differ from an FMCSA Safety Audit or “compliance review” of a trucking company.
+They are much less intrusive and don’t result in the assignment of an FMCSA safety rating.

 What to Expect during the New Entrant Safety Audit